Head Hung Low

 Still locking eyes with the picture, he felt a single tear trickle down the side of his cheek.

 “And I love you, too,” she whispered back.
-“Now, go get back to it.
-And make sure to eat today.
-I’m sure you’ll figure out something to write about.
+“Now, get back to it.
+And make sure to eat something today!
+I’m sure you’ll figure out what to write once you’ve cleared your head.
 Just give it some time.”

 “Yes, ma’am,” he said.
 “See you tonight.”

-Hunching forward again, his fingers softly caressed the keys like he was searching for something hiding within them.
+Reaching out his fingers, he softly caressed them over his keyboard, almost like he was searching for something that could only be felt.
 A spark of imagination that only he could bring to life.
 A formless vision that only he could put into words.

 That’s when the idea hit him.